This page lists frequently asked questions related to the Scratch Addons extension and project.

 - Tell us on our Discord server.

-If you think a feature is missing, or you want to suggest an addon to the extension, or you have a good idea, tell us by following one of the methods mentioned above.
+If you want to suggest an addon for the extension or have some other kind of good idea, tell us with one of these methods.